 Prohibit dynamic modification of classes, including modification via java.lang.reflect.

-Verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.
+Verify that dynamically linked or shared code being used is the same as that which was tested.

 Retest when dynamically linked or shared code has changed before using the application.